funcx-faas/helm-chart/local_dev/README.md

 Tools for handling local development workflow.

+## Linting

+This repo has pre-commit hooks configured with [pre-commit](pre-commit.com).
+They are optional, but recommended.

+Install with

+    pipx install pre-commit

+or your preferred method for installing python tools.

+Setup the pre-commit hooks with

+    pre-commit install

+from the repo root.

+You can run hooks manually with

+    make lint

+And you can skip hooks when committing (if ever needed) with

+    git commit --no-verify

 ## Local Dev Deployments

 There are two main actions supported by the Makefile in the repo root: